 Salary sacrifice means contributing from your before-tax income.

 If you choose to salary sacrifice you'll automatically become a Triple S member and your salary sacrifice contributions will be credited to your Triple S Employer Account.
-If you don’t already have a Triple S account, one will be created for you and you’ll be charged the standard weekly administration fee of $1.35 on that account.
+If you don’t already have a Triple S account, one will be created for you and you’ll be charged the standard Triple S administration fees on that account.
 As with all Triple S accounts, you have a choice of investment options for your Triple S balance.
 Your regular member after-tax contributions will continue to be credited to your Lump Sum Scheme account.

 Salary sacrifice and tax